 Start with something small, like chickens for instance, and build from there.
 If you don’t have a lot of experience gardening, start with a small garden.

 Get with a local farmer and spend time with them, help them work their gardens, maybe even for shares while you learn from them.
 Most of us are happy to help others learn and grow.

 3) Expect the unexpected.
 You have to be flexible.
 I start every day with a list of things that I would like to accomplish that day and every day something gets added unexpectedly, without fail.
 So you make adjustments.
 You decide what’s most important and you go from there.

-I hope you found some encouragement, some freedom, that you are able to take a deep breath and just let things go because you spent time reading this article.
+I hope you found some encouragement and some freedom, that you are able to take a deep breath and just let things go because you spent time reading this article.
 This lifestyle is so wonderful, so energizing, and yes, complex and often times exhausting; but worth it?
 Oh most definitely!

 I hope you know that my desire is to be a source of information, help, and encouragement for you.
-You can leave a comment or use the contact me page, with your questions, concerns, your ideas, and/ or suggestions.
 I always look forward to hearing from you.
 I may not always know the answer, but together we can find someone who does.